MicrosoftDocs/well-architected/well-architected/cost/provision-analytics.md

 - Batch processing of big data sources at rest.
 - Stream processing of data in motion.

 Those workloads have different needs.
 Batch processing is done with long-running batch jobs.
 For stream processing, the data ingestion component should be able to capture, store, and in some cases buffer real-time messages.
-Both workloads also have the requirement to store a large volume of data then filter, aggregate, and prepare that data for analysis.
+Both workloads have the requirement to store a large volume of data then filter, aggregate, and prepare that data for analysis.

 For information about choosing technologies for each workload, see: